ajtowns/taproot-review/week-2.md

 catch up as best you can, and feel free to ask questions about earlier topics even if we've supposedly moved on to later topics.

+We've got a short poll for [week 1 feedback](https://docs.google.com/forms/d/e/1FAIpQLSfX6OZ3rK0_EW_A2S8-TCVkeK7t_3Slagg9apVZ5dq-1eLk1w/viewform) to help track how the review is going so far, if you can spend a couple of minutes filling it in that would be great!
+If you have questions/problems that need a more immediate response, feel free to send an email, ask on IRC or create a PR or issue in the github repo as seems appropriate.

-Per the [curriculum](Curriculum.md) this week moves on from the overall taproot construction to looking at key path spends and the merkle construction that allows to have a multitude of scripts as an alternative to the direct key path spend.
+Per the [curriculum](Curriculum.md) this week moves on from the overall taproot construction to looking at key path spends and the merkle construction that allows a multitude of scripts as alternatives to direct key path spends.

 ## Results from Week One